ArcherDotBuild/L2/14-Twisting-the-DOM-to-Our-Will/README.md

 Two methods, not properties these methods allow us to  access or change the value of attributes on elements.

 There are other attributes that don't have shortcut property like example: placeholder.value does have.
 So we have these methods **getAttribute() and setAttribute()**

+## 5. Finding Parent Children Siblings

+- parentElement
+- children
+- nextSibling
+- previousSibling

+They allow you to access other elements based on of the current element that you're working with

+We can use **parentElement** `firstLi.parentElement` to work **backwards** back up the tree, find out a parent from a given element

+**children** `ul.children` this is another array like object and it contains the children elements of the ul